awslabs/aws-encryption-sdk-specification/tenets.md

 The padding value is not stored and MUST be configured for decrypt.
-There will generally be an optimal security answer at any give point in time.
+There will generally be an optimal security answer at any given point in time.

 As time progresses however,
 this answer will change.